Capacitance Solution

 Variables Used

-Charge - (Measured in Coulomb) - A Charge is the fundamental property of forms of matter that exhibit electrostatic attraction or repulsion in the presence of other matter.
+Charge - (Measured in Coulomb) - Charge is a fundamental property of matter that causes objects to experience a force when placed in an electrostatic field.

 STEP 1: Convert Input(s) to Base Unit